 The fake Rolex kept on producing the Submariner in a host of variants without interruption, and as you all know, continues to produce it today.
 In the first couple of decades of consumer and professional dive watch production, there were surely other serious dive watches out there, but many of them though impressive technically were not greatly distributed, and few reached the level of commercial or professional success of the Sub.

 The fake Rolex Sea-Dweller watch is the best expression of Rolex as a brand.
-From its very beginning, the model showed a preoccupation on Rolex’s part with extensive over-engineering, and performance above all else.
-Please keep this mind, the fake Rolex already had a more than capable dive watch in the 5512 and 5513 Submariners, and yet it wanted to build something even tougher – a watch meant for those who not only worked, but in some cases, actually lived underwater.
+From its very beginning, the model showed a preoccupation on Rolex’s part with extensive over-engineering and performance above all else.
+Please keep this in mind, the fake Rolex already had a more than capable dive watch in the 5512 and 5513 Submariners, and yet it wanted to build something even tougher – a watch meant for those who not only worked but in some cases, actually lived underwater.

 Newman’s daughter Nell had by this time established a charitable organization called the Nell Newman Foundation, to carry on her father’s extensive philanthropic work.
 It’s to help the foundation that Cox has decided to finally sell the watch, who works as treasurer.

 Thinking about heading to the auction?
 Let’s take a look at what you’ll be bidding on.
-Physically, it’s in great shape for a 45 year-old.
+Physically, it’s in great shape for a 45-year-old.
 That nice dial is absolutely original and not restored and the white face has faded to a familiar vintage cream, with a warm patina.
-All the lume indexes are intact and greatly aged.
-However, there’s no strap on the fake rolex watch; Newman changed the original steel bracelet and only ever wore it with a three-piece military Fatstrap that’s been lost to the ravages of time.
+All the lime indexes are intact and greatly aged.
+However, there’s no strap on the fake Rolex watch; Newman changed the original steel bracelet and only ever wore it with a three-piece military Fatstrap that’s been lost to the ravages of time.
 The back, still perfectly legible among the scratches of an active life, is the inscription entreating the racer to drive carefully.

 But of course, it’s not the watch that’s being bid on.
 As for the collectors, this is the most significant piece of history there is.
 The esteem in which Paul Newman is held and the place he has in the American psyche make this a momentous event.